-EMSP 2520 - CLINICAL APPLICATIONS FOR THE PARAMEDIC II (0-6-2) Co-requisites: EMSP 2110, EMSP 2120, EMSP 2130, EMSP 2510
+EMSP 2520 - CLINICAL APPLICATIONS FOR THE PARAMEDIC II (0-6-2)

 This course provides the paramedicine student with supervised clinical experience in various clinical settings.
 This is a series of courses that also includes: EMSP 2510, EMSP 2530, EMSP 2540, EMSP 2550, EMSP 2560 and EMSP 2570.
 The successful completion of all of these will result in meeting all clinical standards required by the State Office of Emergency Medical Services and Trauma (SOEMST).